 This was my first time working with a cultural sensitivity editor and I was so impressed at how thoughtful and helpful Versed Writings were while guiding me through this process.
 The feedback and notes I received were comprehensive showing a deep understanding of what I was trying to achieve, they enriched my writing and I wouldn’t hesitate to recommend this service.

-BP Gregory, author of The Town, Flora & Jim and Outermen. bpgregory.com
+BP Gregory, author of The Town, Flora & Jim and Outerman. bpgregory.com